Properties of contact toric structures and concave boundaries of linear plumbings: Perturbations of toric contact forms and properties of their Reeb orbits

 Next we choose a small $\delta>0$ such that $\delta$ neighborhoods of distinct $x_i$ are disjoint, and bump functions $\beta_i^\delta:[0,1]\to [0,1]$ such that

 Note that in this case $\beta_i^\delta(x_i)=1$ and $(\beta_i^\delta)'(x_i)=0$.
 Let

 {Observe that the circle in $T_{x_i}$ corresponding to the minimum of $f_i$ is a circle of saddle points of $F_L$ (here we refer to a saddle point of $F_L$ restricted to a transversal to $R$).
-The circle corresponding to the maximum of $f_i$ is a circle of maxima of $F_L$.} Using $F_L$ we define a family of perturbed contact forms
+The circle corresponding to the maximum of $f_i$ is a circle of maxima of $F_L$.} Using $F_L$ we define a perturbed contact form